-The FPWC works collaboratively with several other outstanding Vanderbilt programs.
+The FWC works collaboratively with several other outstanding Vanderbilt programs.
 Each of these programs provides valuable services for faculty and physicians at Vanderbilt and throughout the country.

 The Faculty and Physician Wellness Program (FPWP)